choi-soyeon/choi-soyeon.github.io/_pages/about.md

 ------
 **Choi, S.**, & Ackerman, J. M. (in prep).
 Back to the past: How much of the past do people value in making decisions? [link](https://choi-soyeon.github.io/files/Choi & Ackerman (in prep_poster).pdf)

 **Choi, S.**, & Suh, E. M. (in prep).
 Are you happy with your friends?
-The impact of behavioral immune system on social networking strategy and subjective well-being [link](https://choi-soyeon.github.io/files/Choi & Suh (in prep).pdf)
+The impact of behavioral immune system on social networking strategy and subjective well-being. [link](https://choi-soyeon.github.io/files/Choi & Suh (in prep).pdf)

 **Choi, S.**, Merrell, W. N., & Ackerman, J. M. (under review).
 Safety first, but for whom?
 Shifts in risk perception for self and others following COVID-19 vaccination. [available upon request](mailto:soyeonc@umich.edu)